A piped waste water (sewerage) disposal system is provided in the Ōtorohanga Community.

 It is not to be used for:

 Charges apply when new waste water connections are established.
-For details on the current fees and charges relating to wastewater, please visit our page: Sewer Connection - Fees and charges.
+For details on the current fees and charges relating to waste water, please visit our page: Waster Water Connection - Fees and charges.

 You will need to complete a services connection application form.
 Please click here to download the form.